Let’s start at the beginning.

-Sure, they get a sale.
+Sure, the vendors get a sale.
 But what do you get?
 Data!

 That’s not the right reason to send out a survey.
 It’s not about collecting data.
 It’s about building relationships and helping support your supporters (as they make their way through the major gift decision-making process).

-We learned the hard way that surveying donors without properly developed, highly relevant and personalized cultivation (that shows that you truly care about them), could result in LESS revenue and weakened relationships in need of repair.
+We learned this the hard way.
+Through testing we found that surveying donors without properly developed, highly relevant and personalized (and in our case, automated) cultivation that shows that you truly care about them resulted in LESS revenue and weakened relationships in need of repair.

 Donors think of their relationships with charities much differently from how they feel about products or services they buy and use.
 With charities they feel a deeper familial connection.
 In fact, they sometimes remove members of their own family from their wills to give their estates to charities.
 They don’t do that for Microsoft, Apple or Nike.